pzol/monadic/README.md

 ## Usage

 ### Maybe
 Is an optional type, which helps to handle error conditions gracefully.
-The one thing to remember about option is: 'What goes into the Option, stays in the Option'.
+The one thing to remember about option is: 'What goes into the Maybe, stays in the Maybe'.

-    Option(User.find(123)).name._         # ._ is a shortcut for .fetch
+    Maybe(User.find(123)).name._         # ._ is a shortcut for .fetch

     # if you prefer the alias Maybe instead of option
     Maybe(User.find(123)).name._